morrissey466/Illinois_School_Analysis/README.md

     <img src="https://github.com/smlit30/Project_Test/blob/main/lr_fn_results.jpg" width="500"/>
 </div>

-Each table shows the impact of each factor toward the model score.
-In the High School table, we can see Teacher Retention Rate, Community College Remediation, and Chronic Absenteeism being factors in causing the model to decrease.
-This shows they are import factors to determined the student success.

-In the District table, we can see Student Enrollment – Low Income being the only big factor in causing the model to decrease.
-This decreases the model below 0.4 making it a huge factor in student success.

-In the Financial table, we can see the factors make little differences when it comes to student success.

 ### Visualize
 The following visualizations help give a layout to what we found with our results and are presented through Tableau.